Janno/ceps/text/XXX-hint-db.md

 entirely trivial to solve in many cases.
 In particular, many developments already work on entirely or almost entirely disjoint typeclasses.
-The only reason they all end up in the same database is because the system is set up in a way that makes that choice the past of least resistance (and sometimes the only path, e.g. if clients are expected to benefit from the typeclasses in `apply _` and the other tactics listed above).
+The only reason they all end up in the same database is because the system is set up in a way that makes that choice the path of least resistance (and sometimes the only path, e.g. if clients are expected to benefit from the typeclasses in `apply _` and the other tactics listed above).